Battle of Fehmarn (1644)

 The Battle of Fehmarn (1644) took place north-west of the island of Fehmarn, now part of Germany, in the Baltic Sea.
-A combined Swedish fleet, with a large element of hired Dutch ships, defeated a Danish-Norwegian fleet and took 1000 prisoners, including Ulfeldt, Grabov and von Jasmund.
+A combined Swedish fleet, with a large element of hired Dutch ships, defeated a Danish-Norwegian fleet and took 1,000 prisoners, including Ulfeldt, Grabov and von Jasmund.
 The Danish admiral Pros Mund was killed in the battle.

-The Swedes had 16 ships with 392 guns, and the Dutch element had 21 ships with 483 guns (making a total of 37 ships with 875 guns).
+The Swedes had 16 ships with 392 guns, and the hired Dutch element had 21 ships with 483 guns (making a total of 37 ships with 875 guns).
 The Danes had 17 ships with 448 guns.
-The Swedes expended two fireships and the Dutch lost one ship.
+The Swedes expended two fireships and one hired Dutch ship was lost.
 The Danes lost 10 ships captured, including their largest three, and two wrecked.